kontent-ai/delivery-sdk-js/readme.md

 const html = await createAsyncRichTextHtmlResolver(asyncNodeParser).resolveRichText(data);
 ```

+### Creating custom rich text resolvers

+This SDK provides you with `browserParser` which you can use to implement your own rich text resolver.
+A common usecase for creating custom resolvers is when you want to convert rich text element into, for example, `react components`, `angular commponents` or components in some other popular framework.
+The parser will take care of actually parsing html, while you can focus on creating specific logic for creating components dynamically.

 ## Get content types

 To retrieve information about your content types, you can use the `type` and `types` methods.